ram1306/SUPERSTORE-ANALYSIS/README.md

 **It presents two key metrics:**

--*Count of Salespersons*: The number of salespeople involved in selling each product.
+- *Count of Salespersons*: The number of salespeople involved in selling each product.

--*Sum of No.Items*: The total quantity of each product sold.
+- *Sum of No.Items*: The total quantity of each product sold.

 **Interpreting Visuals**

 **Line Charts:**

--*Usage*: Line charts represent trends of both "Count of Salespersons" and "Sum of No.Items" over time (likely weeks or months).
+- *Usage*: Line charts represent trends of both "Count of Salespersons" and "Sum of No.Items" over time (likely weeks or months).

--*Product-Specific Analysis*: The charts are organized by product, allowing for detailed comparison of sales performance for each product.
+- *Product-Specific Analysis*: The charts are organized by product, allowing for detailed comparison of sales performance for each product.

 **Key Insights**